GabeScott/standard-works-vault/General Conference/1998 October - Walking in the Light of the Lord.md

 # Walking in the Light of the Lord

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 1998 General Conference*

+>*My message to you, my challenge to you, my prayer is that you will rededicate yourselves to the strengthening of your homes.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1998/10/walking-in-the-light-of-the-lord?lang=eng)